Lukazzz-RZ/ML-particle-pulse-reconstruction/README.md

 # ML Particle Pulse Reconstruction

-Machine-learning pipeline for pulse reconstruction and deconvolution in Micromegas particle detector signals.
+Machine-learning pipeline for signal deconvolution and pulse reconstruction in Micromegas particle detector waveforms.

-This project addresses the reconstruction of detector events from digitized waveforms where multiple pulses may overlap in time.
-The goal is to recover the underlying event parameters, such as arrival times, amplitudes, and transfer-function coefficients, from convoluted detector signals.
+This project studies how to reconstruct detector events from digitized signals where several pulses may overlap in time.
+The work starts from a simple fixed-transfer-function approximation, solves that case with least squares, and then moves toward a more realistic variable-transfer-function scenario where machine learning becomes necessary.

-The pipeline combines:
+The final approach combines:

 - synthetic detector-like signal generation,
+- fixed-transfer-function least-squares reconstruction,
-- variable transfer-function modeling,
+- variable-transfer-function modeling,
+- Encoder-Decoder-Regressor neural networks,
-- Transformer-based regression,
+- a specialist Transformer-based architecture,
+- constrained output activations,
 - post-prediction numerical refinement,
-- ROOT waveform reading,
+- ROOT waveform reading.
-- visualization and reconstruction analysis.

-The project is designed as an applied machine learning workflow for particle-detector signal processing.

 ---